Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: INTRODUCTION

-In previous work, we have used external motion capture systems to perform system identification on the LandSalp and achieve closed-loop control~\cite{Yang2025-ja}.
-In this paper, we focus on state estimation and closing the sensor feedback loop without the use of an external motion capture sensor.
-The primary contribution of this work is the development and offline demonstration of a sequential state estimator for LandSalp’s pose.
-The estimator accounts for non-Gaussian, non-zero-mean process and measurement noise and demonstrates stable tracking using only gyroscope measurements.
-This work represents a key milestone toward bridging the gap between controllability and observability in underactuated, minimally sensed, salp-inspired multi-link systems.
+In previous work, we used external motion capture to perform system identification on the LandSalp and achieve closed-loop control~\cite{Yang2025-ja}.
+In this paper, we focus on state estimation and closing the feedback loop without reliance on external sensing.
+The primary contribution is the development and offline demonstration of a sequential state estimator for LandSalp's pose and shape that accounts for non-Gaussian, non-zero-mean process and measurement noise, achieving stable tracking using only onboard gyroscope measurements.
+Notably, we demonstrate that by exploiting the kinematic constraints of the multi-link chain, the joint angles can be reliably estimated when the system is sufficiently excited by control inputs.
+This work represents a key milestone toward bridging the gap between controllability and observability in underactuated, minimally sensed multi-link systems of this type.

-The body of the paper is organized as follows: Section~\ref{sec:platform} introduces the experimental robotic platform, and Section~\ref{sec:model} develops the corresponding mathematical model.
-Section~\ref{sec:observability} details the design of the sequential state estimator, while Section~\ref{sec:results} presents and discusses the offline experimental results.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.
+The remainder of this paper is organized as follows: Section~\ref{sec:platform} introduces the LandSalp robotic platform, Section~\ref{sec:model} develops the corresponding dynamics and measurement models, and Section~\ref{sec:observability} details the design of the sequential state estimator.
+Section~\ref{sec:results} presents and discusses the offline experimental results, and Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.